 Myojin Pond can be reached in about a one hour walk from the Kappabashi.

 Kamikochi Visitor Center Open daily from 8:00 to 17:00 (free admission), the visitor centre introduces the geography, geology, fauna, flora and folklore of Kamikochi and provides information to mountain climbers.
-Booklets available and some souvenirs.
+Booklets available and

 How to Get There